tonydang11/Small_GPU/CS365_Report.md

 - **Program Memory Controller and Data Memory Controller**: These units are responsible for regulating instruction and data movement between the compute resources and memory subsystems.
 By managing memory transactions and synchronizing read/write operations, they help maintain steady data throughput and prevent performance degradation caused by memory access delays.

 #### 1.2 Global Memory
+Global memory is a shared memory component in GPU architectures that provides a common address space accessible by all threads.
+Compared to registers or local memory, global memory offers larger storage capacity but with higher access latency.
+The design of global memory prioritizes simplicity, correctness, and educational clarity rather than performance optimization.
+All threads access a unified global memory space, and key parameters such as data width and address width are centrally defined to ensure consistency across modules.
+This design approach improves maintainability, scalability, and ease of integration with other components such as the compute core and scheduler.
+To improve clarity and efficiency in the memory access pipeline, global memory in the Small GPU is logically separated into Program Memory and Data Memory.
+Program Memory is responsible for storing the instructions executed by the GPU.
+These instructions are fetched by the instruction fetch unit, decoded, and then dispatched to the compute core.
+Since program instructions are generally read-only during execution, program memory is optimized for sequential and predictable access patterns, simplifying control logic and reducing potential hazards.

+Data Memory, in contrast, stores the input data required for computation as well as the output results produced by executing threads.
+It is accessed through load (LDR) and store (STR) instructions issued by the compute core.
+Unlike program memory, data memory must support both read and write operations and handle more irregular access patterns due to concurrent access by multiple threads.
+This separation between program and data memory reflects common architectural practices and improves conceptual clarity when designing and debugging the system.

 #### 1.3 Core Compute

 đặt hình ảnh vào đây và giải thích ở dưới nhé